EjiroOsiephri/EjiroOsiephri/README.md

 FrontEnd Developer
 --------------------------

-Hello, i'm Ejiro, an inquisitive frontend developer and enthusiast looking to improve his Skills.
+Hello, My name is Ejiro, an inquisitive frontend developer and enthusiast looking to improve his Skills.
 Proficient knowledge on Javascript and React Js.

 * 🌍  I'm based in Nigeria